 - If you amass 12 or more points within a 2 year period, your license will be suspended.

 If you are close to either of these thresholds, a plea to Unsafe Operation would most likely be the best way to go.
-You should also check with your insurance agent to see if the points would have any negative effect on your auto premiums.Bear in mind also that points can also be removed from your driving record.
+You should also check with your insurance agent to see if the points would have any negative effect on your auto premiums.points can also be removed from your driving record

 If you are looking for more information on New Jersey's traffic laws, then download my free book, A Guide to Driving Legally in NJ, and Surviving Traffic Court If You Don't.